sarojsaurabh/sarojsaurabh/README.md

 - 👋 Hi, I’m @sarojsaurabh
-- 👀 I’m interested in ...python coding
+- 👀 I’m interested in ...Data Science and Machine Learning
-- 🌱 I’m currently learning ...phython
+- 🌱 My primary coding language ...python
-- 💞️ I’m looking to collaborate on ...some project where python coding is required
+- 💞️ I’m looking to collaborate on ...some projects where Machine Learning and analytics are required using python language.
 - 📫 How to reach me ...hbaruasjoras@gmail.com or 9450447566

 <!---